SubstrateLabs/substrate-typescript/DEVELOPMENT.md

 and then copy them into this project.
 Make sure to commit these changes.

 ```#sh
-# (in SubstrateLabs/substrate) run the codegen tasks
+# in SubstrateLabs/substrate: run the codegen tasks
 make generate

-# (in SubstrateLabs/substrate-typescript) copy the generated files
+# in SubstrateLabs/substrate-typescript: copy the generated files
-npm run sync-codegen
+make sync-codegen

-# (ensure the project builds)
+# ensure the package builds
-npm run build
+make build
 ```

 ## Running Examples